Don't have an account?

 d:mension™ 5100 Mobile Surround Microphone is a plug and play solution for 5.1 capture.
 It employs five miniature pressure transducers with interference tubes and acoustic baffles.

-Be the first to hear about new products, workshops, events, contests, offers and more.
-Get DPA information sent straight to your mailbox.
+Be the first to hear about our new products, workshops, events, contests, offers and more.